creativenux/cf-recommender-system/README.md

 - Includes an evaluation method to assess the recommender system's performance **(Not working yet)**

 ## Installation
 1. Clone the repository: `git clone https://github.com/creativenux/cf-recommender-system.git`
+2. Navigate to the project directory: `cd cf-recommender-system`

+## Run on jupyter notebook
-2. Open the project with juptyer notebook
+1. Open the project with juptyer notebook

-## Usage

-1. Ensure you have the following CSV files in the project directory:
-- books.csv
-- country_sports.csv
-- societies.csv
-- sports.csv
-- volunteer_programs.csv
+2. Navigate to `notebook` directory

-2. There are 2 main scrips you can run:
+3. There are 2 main scrips you can run:
-   1. `recommender-class` - This is an average systemt
+   1. `recommender-class` - This is an average system
    2. `recommender-main` - This provides better recommendation compare to the first
-3. Follow the prompts to input your preferences and receive personalized recommendations.
+4. Follow the prompts to input your preferences and receive personalized recommendations.

+## Run on terminal
+1. Open the terminal and navigate to the project directory
+2. Install the required packages: `pip3 install -r requirements.txt`
+3. Run the recommender system: `python3 main.py`

+## Run the server and the webapp
+1. Open the terminal and navigate to the project directory
+2. Install the required packages: `pip3 install -r requirements.txt`
+3. Run the server: `fastapi dev server.py`

 ## Data Sources
 The system uses the following datasets:
 - Books: 4775 rows × 7 columns
 - Country Sports: 200 rows × 2 columns